sswaner/twilio-aws/README.md

 *code available in resources/lambda_functions/sms_message_handler.py*

 ## Creating the "VoiceCallHandler"

-- Create another lambda function
-*Please title this function "VoiceCallHandler" and repeat the same steps as "SMSMessageHandler'*
+*Please create another function and title this function "VoiceCallHandler" then repeat the same steps as "SMSMessageHandler'*

 ## In the editor screen